Tools and Materials

 Decorating Ideas for Your Patio

-Before you get started on your patio table project, it's important to consider what kind of general aesthetic you're going for in your patio area.
+Before you start building your patio table project, it's important to consider what kind of general aesthetic you're going for in your patio area.
 Do you want something simple and rustic, or ornate and elegant?
 Our patio furniture options include pieces for every style.

 Attractive and easy decorating ideas to complement your outdoor bar table include: